gabrielfs7/blockchain-nodejs/README.md

 ### Smart contracts

-They are like contracts in the real word, but `digital`, `immutable` and stored in a blockchain.
+They are like contracts in the real world, but `digital`, `immutable` and stored in a blockchain.

-Basically, they are `programs` that `hold the money` from wallets and transfer it to another wallet when the contract is  concluded.
-In case of contracts fails, it returns the money to original wallets.
+Basically, they are `computer programs` that `hold the money` from wallets and transfer to another's when the contract rules are  checked.
+In case of contract fails, it returns the money to original wallets.

+The main characteristics of smart contracts are:

+- They define rules.
+- They check these rules.
+- And they are self-executables.

 You can check the [TRON contracts](https://tronscan.org/#/contracts/contracts) as example.